 Category Archives: NYC Moments Culture

-Bodega NYC
+Bodegas NYC

 Step onto the bustling streets of New York City, and you’ll encounter a unique urban phenomenon that has woven itself into the very fabric of the city’s identity – the bodegas.
 These unassuming corner stores are more than just places to grab a quick snack or a newspaper; they are living historical markers that embody the diverse and dynamic essence of NYC.
 Dating back to the early 20th century, bodegas have served as communal lifelines for residents in neighborhoods of all backgrounds.
 Originally established by immigrants, these small businesses were a means to support families and provide essential goods to…